-Why does everyone need a will?
+Why does everyone need a will or trust?

-With a Will!
+With a Will or Trust!

-- You can Direct the distribution of your assets to those you care about the most.
+- You can direct the distribution of your assets to those you care about the most.

 - You can choose a personal representative (executor) who will oversee the distribution of your assets.